128technology/docs/docs/intro_installation_image.md

 sidebar_label: Image-Based Installation
 ---

-Beginning with version 6.0, an image-based ISO installation process has been implemented for users who manage their network using the Mist Cloud.
-This installation and upgrade process is only available for SSR version 6.0 and higher, and is currently only available for Mist-managed deployments.
+Beginning with version 6.0, an image-based ISO installation process has been implemented.
+This installation and upgrade process is only available for SSR version 6.0 and higher.
+Conductors with version 6.3.0 installed are able to manage routers installed with image-based and package-based software versions.

-Beginning with version 6.3.0, a universal ISO is available that provides a single downloadable ISO providing image-based installs for conductors and routers.

 The [package-based installation](intro_installation_bootable_media.mdx) is still available for older installations and upgrades.